Lely High School: Music department

 The following are ensembles (or groups) that Lely High School currently offers to its students for participation:

 Marching Band, Jazz Band, Symphonic Band, Concert Band, Color Guard/Flagline, and Orchestra.

 In the spring of 2015, the LHS Symphonic Band received an overall rating of SUPERIOR at the District 18 concert band festival.
 This was the first time the group had received such a rating since 2004.

 In the fall of 2015, The Lely Trojan Marching Band received straight superior ratings and in the spring of 2016, both the concert band and symphonic band received straight superior ratings for the concert MPA.

+In the spring of 2026, The Lely Trojan Chamber Orchestra received straight superior ratings at their MPA and went to states earning an overall excellent at their state MPA.